-Where wprng is the index into the PRNG descriptor array. size is the size in bytes of the RSA modulus desired. e is the encryption exponent desired, typical values are 3, 17, 257 and 65537.
-I suggest you stick with 65537 since its big enough to prevent trivial math attacks and not super slow. key is where the key is placed.
-All keys must be at least 128 bytes and no more than 512 bytes in size (that is from 1024 to 4096 bits).
+Where wprng is the index into the PRNG descriptor array.
+The size parameter is the size in bytes of the RSA modulus desired.
+The e parameter is the encryption exponent desired, typical values are 3, 17, 257 and 65537.
+Stick with 65537 since it is big enough to prevent trivial math attacks, and not super slow.
+The key parameter is where the constructed key is placed.
+All keys must be at least 128 bytes, and no more than 512 bytes in size (that is from 1024 to 4096 bits).

-Note that the $rsa_make_key()$ function allocates memory at runtime when you make the key.
-Make sure to call $rsa_free()$ (see below) when you are finished with the key.
-If $rsa_make_key()$ fails it will automatically free the ram allocated itself.
+Note: the rsa_make_key() function allocates memory at run-time when you make the key.
+Make sure to call rsa_free() (see below) when you are finished with the key.
+If rsa_make_key() fails it will automatically free the memory allocated.

 There are two types of RSA keys.
 The types are PK_PRIVATE and PK_PUBLIC.
-The first type is a private RSA key which includes the CRT parameters1 in the form of a RSAPrivateKey.
-The second type is a public RSA key which only includes the modulus and public exponent.
-It takes the form of a RSAPublicKey.
+The first type is a private RSA key which includes the CRT parameters1 in the form of a RSAPrivateKey (PKCS #1 compliant).
+The second type, is a public RSA key which only includes the modulus and public exponent.
+It takes the form of a RSAPublicKey (PKCS #1 compliant).